 Wing fishery: The other primary market for skates in the region is the wing market, caught mostly in gillnets (Table 26).
 Larger skates, mostly captured by trawl gear, have their pectoral flaps, or wings, cut off and sold into this market.
 The fishery for skate wings evolved in the 1990s as skates were promoted as "underutilized species," and fishermen shifted effort from groundfish and other troubled fisheries to skates and dogfish.
 Attempts to develop domestic markets were short-lived, and the bulk of the skate wing market remains overseas.
 Winter, thorny, and barndoor skates are large enough for processing of wings, but due to their overfished status, possession and landing of thorny skates has been prohibited since 2003.
 Following a rebuilt determination, limited landings of barndoor skate was allowed following FW5 (NEFMC 2018).
 Winter skate remains the dominant component of the wing fishery, but illegal thorny wings still occasionally occur in landings.
-The assumed effectiveness of prohibition regulations is thought to be 98% based on recent work that examined port sampling data (90 day finding for thorny skate).
-That means 98% or more of the skates being landed for the wing market are winter skates, so regulations for the wing fishery primarily have an impact on that species.
+The assumed effectiveness of prohibition regulations is thought to be 98% based on recent work that examined port sampling data (90 day finding for thorny skates, so regulations for the wing fishery primarily have an impact on that species.